(Disclosure: Some of the links below may be affiliate links)

 Two things are interesting in these results for Swiss investors.
 First, Swiss investors have a strong home country bias.
-They allocate more than 43% in domestic stocks.
+They allocate more than 43% to domestic stocks.
 Also, Swiss investors have a second bias toward European Stocks.

-Overall, Swiss investors are invested more than 80% in European and Swiss Stocks.
+Overall, Swiss investors invest more than 80% in European and Swiss Stocks.
 However, these stocks only represent about 25% of the world stock market.
 It means that Swiss investors have an extreme European bias.

 These results are fascinating.
 I did not think that Swiss investors had such a bias.
 I would not recommend such a high bias towards either Swiss or European Stocks.
-If you want to have both biases in your portfolio, you could do 20% in each and then keep 60% fully diversified in the world.
+If you want to have both biases in your portfolio, you could do 20% in each and then keep 60% fully diversified globally.
 But I prefer having only a Swiss home bias.

 While it is a bias, I still believe that a home bias makes sense.
 However, it is not strictly necessary, and it should not be too large.
-Home bias in the range of 10-40% may help you invest and protect yourself against some foreign events.
+Home bias in 10-40% may help you invest and protect yourself against some foreign events.
 But a more considerable home bias will hurt your diversification.

 I like having a home bias in my portfolio.
-I currently want to have at least 20% Swiss Stocks, in Swiss Francs in my portfolio.
-Since I consider my allocation on my entire net worth, my allocation in Swiss Stocks ETF may be lower than that.
+I currently want to have at least 20% Swiss stocks in Swiss Francs in my portfolio.
+Since I consider my allocation on my entire net worth, my allocation in Swiss Stocks ETF may be lower.
 But overall, I try to stick to this 20%.
 I want to have such a bias in Swiss Francs to hedge against foreign currencies getting deflated.